 Irish Leaving Certificate

-Pass HNC in a relevant, performance based subject, with B in the graded unit.
-Higher English at B also required.
+Pass HNC in a relevant, performance based subject, with Grade B in the graded unit.
+Grade B in Higher English also required.

 BTEC (QCF) Extended Diploma Level 3

 Minimum grades MMM (Merit, Merit, Merit) in a related subject.

 Award of Diploma with 26 points overall with three HL subjects at grades 5, 5, 5 including English.

 Pass HND in a relevant, performance based subject, with Grade B at SCQF Level 8 in all graded units.
 Grade B in Higher English also required.

 Other entry requirements

 Typical Entry requirements indicate the minimum qualifications with which students are normally accepted.
 Competition for places varies from year-to-year and achievement of the typical entry requirements does not always guarantee a place.

 If your first language isn't English, you'll normally need to undertake an approved English language test.
 The English Language requirements for this programme are IELTS (Academic) with 6.5 overall and no element below 6.0.
 For guidance on the acceptability of other English Language tests please contact firstname.lastname@example.org